All designs shall adhere to the Organic Act (39 Stat. 535, 16 U.S.C. 1) specifically:

 Facilities will be harmonious with park resources, compatible with natural processes, esthetically pleasing, functional, energy- and water-efficient, cost-effective, universally designed, and as welcoming as possible to all segments of the population.NPS Management Policies, 2006

 Designs shall reflect the context of the park unit and local environment (contextual design).
 Designs shall respond to the capabilities of the park unit staff and the local market for support services.

 The Design Standards are arranged by discipline and/or specialty.
-Some aspects of specific discipline's Design Standards also apply to other disciplines.
-To fully understand the design requirements, designers should consult all applicable Design Standards.
+Some aspects of a specific discipline's Design Standards also apply to other disciplines.
+To fully understand the design requirements, consult all applicable Design Standards.

-NPS Management Policies 2006: This volume is the basic policy document of the National Park Service (NPS) for managing the national park system.
+NPS Management Policies 2006 - The Guide to Managing the National Park System: This volume is the basic policy document of the NPS for managing the national park system.
 It includes chapters devoted to: cultural resource management, natural resource management, use of parks, and park facilities as well as many more - many of which directly impact facility design and construction.
 Adherence by NPS employees (and, by extension, Architectural Engineering (A/E) firms designing NPS facilities on behalf of the NPS) to policy is mandatory unless specifically waived or modified by the Secretary of the Interior, the Assistant Secretary for Fish and Wildlife and Parks, or the Director of the National Park Service.